 As a recognised local amenity group, the CGCA’s Licensing Committee reviews all applications in our area and bordering it, and decides whether or not to make representations.
 Where possible, we negotiate with applicants to introduce conditions to minimise any impact on local residents.
 These may include restrictions on the hours of operation, management of people outside premises, timing of servicing and the need to have alcohol only with food.

 If you are a Licensee in the Covent Garden area and are considering applying for a new or varied licence then please contact the CGCA Licensing Committee.
 We would much rather discuss the application in advance than have to argue about it in front of a Council Committee.
-Please see our suggested guidance notes for applicants.
+Please see our suggested Guidance notes for Licence applicants.

 If you are a resident or business and a licensed premise near you causes you any sort of nuisance or disturbance then please make sure that you complain to Camden or Westminster either at the time or shortly afterwards, copying us in if possible.
 These complaints are taken seriously by the Council Enforcement teams.
 They are also very useful if the premises later apply for a variation or if the problems become so acute that you or the CGCA decides that the licence needs to be reviewed.